 Fees for being late making a credit card payment or going over your spending limit have been capped under rules approved in June 2010 by the Federal Reserve Board.

-Late payment fees will be capped at $25 in most cases, and if consumers exceed their spending limits, they can't be charged more than the excess amount.
+Late payment fees were be capped at $25 in most cases, and if consumers exceed their spending limits, they can't be charged more than the excess amount.

 |CREDIT CARD FEE CAPS|

 The Federal Reserve has finalized new credit card rules that went into effect Aug.
 22, 2010.

 The rules include:

 The changes are a result of the Credit CARD Act of 2009.